PrefectHQ/prefect/docs/guide/core_concepts/tasks.md

 These operators automatically add new tasks to the active flow context.

 ::: warning Operator validation
-Because Prefect flows are not executed at runtime, Prefect can not validate that operators are being applied to compatible types.
+Because Prefect flows are not executed when you create them, Prefect can not validate that operators are being applied to compatible types.
 For example, you could subtract a task that produces a list from a task that produces an integer.
 This would create an error at runtime, but not during task definition.
 :::

 ## Collections